Hike at a Glance

 As you delve deeper, the landscape transforms into a fascinating dry rainforest.
 Here, delicate rock orchids cling to the trunks of the scentless rosewood and native olive trees, adding a touch of beauty to this unique habitat.

 An optional detour leads you to Tiara View lookout, offering a breathtaking panorama across the river-gouged valleys.
 The main track continues, eventually culminating at the Tiara Lookout.
-Here, take a moment to reward yourself with the most spectacular views – a vista of dramatic gorge country that will leave you speechless.
+Here, take a moment to reward yourself with the most spectacular views – a view of dramatic gorge country that will leave you speechless.

-Map and GPX file
+Walk map and GPX file

 Max elevation: 1061 m